Nules84/CI_PP2_ArtiQuiz/README.md

 ### **OTHER FEATURES** <a name="other-feat"></a>

  * ArtiQuiz's website has a favicon image which displays in a user's web browser tab.
-The image is a small purple square with a gold coloured "Q" within it.
+The image is a small green brain with a pink background.
- This favicon image keeps to the ArtiQuiz's colour theme, and also the font used throughout the whole website.
+ This favicon image keeps to the ArtiQuiz's colour theme.
 This has been added for improved UX.

 ---

- ## :pencil2: **FEATURES LEFT TO IMPLEMENT** <a name="features-left"></a>
+ **FEATURES LEFT TO IMPLEMENT** <a name="features-left"></a>

  * In the future there will be different categories for a user to choose from.
 Currently, users are limited to one category, the arts.
 Soon, users will be able to choose from categories such as History, Sports, Geography, Nature, and many more.